floooh/floooh.github.io/_posts/2016-06-15-the-amazing-z80.md

 The answer can only be that the designers made clever use of existing resources and those redundant instructions run on exactly the same transistors as the documented 'main instruction'.
-It seems that the only purpose of the prefix instruction is to 're-wire' the normally used HL register to IX or IY, and whenever HL would be used as memory pointer, fetch and add an additional offset byte to IX or IY.
+It seems that the only purpose of the prefix byte is to 're-wire' the normally used HL register to IX or IY, and whenever HL would be used as memory pointer, fetch and add an additional offset byte to IX or IY.
 Apart from that the indexed instructions are completely identical to their unextended counterparts, they just take longer because